 The Excessive Appetites Theory of Addiction

-Evidence-based research has demonstrated that much of our behavior as humans are generated from our thoughts and beliefs.
+Evidence-based research has demonstrated that much of our behavior as humans is generated from our thoughts and beliefs.
 This includes addictive behaviors, for example, binge drinking and taking drugs such as opioids.

 According to verywellmind.com, in 1985, Jim Orford, an Emeritus Professor of Clinical & Community Psychology at Oxford in the United Kingdom, developed a theory to help people better understand addiction.
 This “disease” model of addiction was outlined in his ground-breaking book titled, Excessive Appetites: A Psychological View of Addictions.